 King & Tuckfield

-Coming in all silky smooth through the side door is minimalist Scandi brand Cos which takes the high fashion-for-the-masses-manifesto of its parent company H&M and add a sprinkle more premium quality into the mix.
-Pick up a silk-cotton blend fine-knit polo shirt to slip stylishly into your work wardrobe or try an open-collar knit shirt for when buttons are just not needed.
+Coming in all silky smooth through the side door is minimalist Scandi brand Cos which takes the high fashion-for-the-masses-manifesto of its parent company H&M and add a sprinkle of more premium quality into the mix.
+Pick up a silk-cotton blend fine knitted polo shirts to slip stylishly into your work wardrobe or try an open-collar knit shirt for when buttons are just not needed.

-Alright, your mum might shop at Next, but that’s no reason to turn your nose up at the high street giant, so next time she pops in one of its stores make sure she nabs you one of its knitted polos while she’s there.
-In 100 per cent cotton and a textured melange effect, it has really nailed all the quality and 1950s design you’d want from the style.
+Alright, your mum might shop at Next, but that’s no reason to turn your nose up at the high street giant, so next time she pops in one of its stores make sure she nabs you one of its knitted polo shirts while she’s there.
+In 100 percent cotton and a textured melange effect, it has really nailed all the quality and 1950s design you’d want from the style.